jac11/reachable/README.md

  ## arp Scan -
  -----------------------------------------
  ### Address Resolution Protocol (ARP)
- *  for arp scan i use python socket module to generate raw socket
+ *  for arp scan i use python socket module to generate raw socket.
- *  send arp requset and receiving  arp replay raw woring on network laye 2
+ *  send arp request  and receiving  arp replay raw working in network layer2.
  #### raw socket
  ##### Another very useful socket type is SocketType.Raw, which is used by applications that need to build custom protocol headers encapsulated in the given transport protocol header, which in our case can either be an IPv4 arp protoco,raw socket is created by creating a Socket object and specifying either IPv4 or IPv6, SocketType.Raw, and the Protocol Type .
 * [python socket tutorial](https://realpython.com/python-sockets/)